tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 verifying the server's identity in its certificate.

-[[TODO: Some more analysis needed in this case, as it is a little odd, and probably some precise rules about handling ESNI and no SNI uniformly?]]
+[[TODO: Some more analysis needed in this case, as it is a little odd, and probably some precise rules about handling ECHO and no SNI uniformly?]]

 # IANA Considerations